livewire/livewire/docs/components.md

 There are many instances where the built-in Livewire and Alpine utilities aren't enough to accomplish your goals inside your Livewire components.

 Fortunately, Livewire provides many useful extension points and utilities to interact with bespoke JavaScript.
-You can learn from the exhastive reference on [the JavaScript documentation page](/docs/javascript).
+You can learn from the exhaustive reference on [the JavaScript documentation page](/docs/javascript).
 But for now, here are a few useful ways to use your own JavaScript inside your Livewire components.

 ### Executing scripts